LFP battery technology: why lithium iron phosphate is winning

 - Nail penetration tests: LFP cells typically don't catch fire even when physically punctured, while NMC cells often do

-Longevity and Cycle Life
+Longevity and cycle life

-LFP batteries excel in cycle life, typically rated for 6,000+ cycles to 80% capacity compared to 3,000-4,000 cycles for NMC batteries.
-In practical terms, this means:
+LFP batteries last longer.
+They are typically rated for 6,000+ cycles to 80% capacity, against 3,000-4,000 cycles for NMC.
+In practice:

 - Daily cycling: 6,000 cycles = 16+ years of daily use